TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 47/Psalms 47.6.md

 ---

-Sing praise to God, sing praises: Sing praises unto our King, sing praises.
+Sing praise to God, sing praises.
+Sing praises to our King, sing praises.